diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/guides/japanese-keyboard.md

 and in Linux I kept changing the input source between Japanese and English, and so because Linux is king, I decided to go and make the experience whatever I wanted and intended on sticking with.

+## Old laptops and fcitx

+So, I have a really old laptop, that thanks to the power of Linux is still usable, (mostly light work, Japanese study, really low-end gaming).
+Maybe because it only has 8 GB RAM, processor is just not there when it comes to actual power (also I think I got scammed a bit with the laptop).
+There's one **really specific and nieche** issue.
+And that is while simply typing Japanese and switching fast, sometimes the keyboard dies, it doesn't recognize the keys, or it appears as though the `Shift` key is always pressed.

+If you surf the internet, there are tons of possible solutions, workarounds, and so on, but nothing really worked. (_And this is where ChatGPT became goated_).
+Out of conversations and suggestions with him, I managed to isolate the issue:

+`It's fcitx that for whatever reason crashes/just derps out on this laptop`.

+And so, the way to _hot-reload_ it is actually pretty interesting:

+- Go to a TTY i.e., `Ctrl + Alt + F3`
+- Log into the account
+- `ps aux | grep fcitx`
+- `killall fcitx5`
+- `fcitx5 -dr`

+This in essence kills the process and we then start it again.
+After doing this task, the keyboard behaviors stopped being strange.
+Cementing the idea that the culprit was indeed the IDE.